Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 Table Of Contents

-The COVID-19 pandemic has presented some unique challenges for individuals in substance abuse recovery.
-In addition to heightened concerns over physical health, the pandemic has had a profound impact on mental health.
-In the Kaiser Family Foundation tracking poll, 53% of people reported feeling stressed or anxious because of the pandemic in July, up from 32% in March.
-As we head further into uncertainty, COVID-19 and mental health remains a real concern.
+Entering its second year, the COVID-19 pandemic continues to pose unique challenges for individuals in substance abuse recovery.
+According to a Kaiser Family Foundation tracking poll, 53% of people reported feeling stressed or anxious because of the pandemic in July, up from 32% in March.
+As we head further into uncertainty, mental health remains a real concern.

 Processing COVID-19 News

-It’s easy to get swept up in the air of anxiety that comes with a flood of information, particularly as protective measures against the illness start to impact daily life.
+It’s easy to get swept up in the air of anxiety that comes with a flood of information, particularly when it’s confusing or even contradictory.
 In the face of social isolation and job uncertainty, it’s important to protect your mental and emotional health, especially if you’re recovering from a substance use disorder (SUD).

-As we wrote last week, mental health issues and addiction are intrinsically linked.
+As we wrote recently, mental health issues and addiction are intrinsically linked.
 Struggling with one increases the risk of suffering from the other.
 Fortunately, this also means the opposite is true: nurturing your mental health can help you avoid relapse during times of stress.

 To help you navigate the uncertainty surrounding COVID-19, and the sometimes disruptive decisions made to protect people from catching it, here are five ways to nurture mental health and protect your substance abuse recovery: